apache/yunikorn-site/docs/user_guide/service_config.md

 # Skip queueing in the noqueue namespace
 admissionController.filtering.labelNamespaces: "^noqueue$"
 ```

+> **_NOTE :_**
+> To simplify management, you can directly set the `yunikorn.apache.org/namespace.generateAppId` annotation on the namespace itself, regardless of whether it is specified in a regular expression.
+This annotation enables you to determine if the namespace should be labeled by Yunikorn.

 #### admissionController.filtering.generateUniqueAppId
 YuniKorn generates `applicationId` for all the apps that do not have an `applicationId` to start with.
-This property controlls if a *unique* `applicationId` should be generated for each such application or all the apps in a namespace should be bundled under a single `applicationId`.
+This property controls if a *unique* `applicationId` should be generated for each such application or all the apps in a namespace should be bundled under a single `applicationId`.

 This setting is turned off by default and only one `applicationId` will be generated per namespace.